-NTDs are detrimental not only to physical health, but also to a person’s economic potential and the wealth of communities.
-The effects of NTD infection – anemia, malnutrition, blindness, massive swelling of the limbs – make it difficult or even impossible for those who are infected to contribute to their local economy.
+Neglected tropical diseases (NTDs) are detrimental to the physical health and economic potential of people infected.
+The effects of moderate to severe NTD infection – anemia, malnutrition, blindness, massive swelling of the limbs – make it difficult or even impossible for those who are infected to contribute to their local economy.

 Lymphatic filariasis and trachoma, two NTDs that cause severe physical debilitation, can also have economic repercussions.
 In India, it is estimated that lymphatic filariasis causes a US $1.5 billion loss in GNP each year.
 For the ten million people living with trachoma, the world’s leading cause of preventable blindness, the disease translates into an estimated $2.9 billion in lost productivity annually — enough to keep poor families trapped in a cycle of poverty.